 Dickens uses capitals on the verbs will and may, even though they are mid-sentence, to place emphasis on the paths Scrooge has in life.

-This is an example of Charles Dickens uses the literary technique of capitalisation.
-Capitalisation (British English) or capitalization (North American English) is writing a word with its first letter as a capital letter (uppercase letter) and the remaining letters in lower case the middle of a sentence.
-Generally the first word of a new sentence is always written in capitals.
+This is an example of Charles Dickens using the literary technique of capitalisation.
+Capitalisation (British English) or capitalization (North American English) is writing a word with its first letter as a capital letter (uppercase letter) and the remaining letters in lowercase the middle of a sentence.
+Generally, the first word of a new sentence is always written in capitals.
 Capitalisation of words is sometimes used by fiction authors as a form of literary device to strengthen a point or emotional reaction from their readers.

 A churchyard.
 Here, then; the wretched man whose name he had now to learn, lay underneath the ground.
 It was a worthy place.
 Walled in by houses; overrun by grass and weeds, the growth of vegetation’s death, not life; choked up with too much burying; fat with repleted appetite.
 A worthy place!

 The Spirit stood among the graves, and pointed down to One.
 He advanced towards it trembling.
 The Phantom was exactly as it had been, but he dreaded that he saw new meaning in its solemn shape.